Energy

 Micro-hydro generator systems have an impact on the water course.
 They may potentially affect:

-- the stability of the surrounding land thought the excavation for the reservoir.
+• the stability of the surrounding land through the excavation for a reservoir if there is one.